 Building a Team

-The first task of the Reunion Chair is to recruit your classmates to form a Reunion planning committee and think about potential committee chairs.
-Committees should begin to form well before Reunion, typically a year ahead.
+The first task of the Reunion Chair is to recruit your classmates to form a Reunion Planning Committee and think about potential committee chairs.
+Committees should begin to form well before Reunion, typically six to nine months in advance.
 Recruiting volunteers can be time-consuming, but the process is well worth the effort.

 Coordinating a strong team is your main priority.
-It is important to bring a wide variety of classmates into the committees to ensure that your Reunion reflects the diverse interests and talents of your class.
-Specific responsibilities of committee chairs are described here, and a worksheet for assigning these positions is also available.
-Talk with your classmates, share the descriptions in this book, identify the best candidates for each position and start recruiting early.
+It is important to bring a wide variety of classmates into the committees to ensure that your Reunion reflects the diverse identities, interests and talents of your class.
+Specific responsibilities of committee chairs are described here.
+Talk with your classmates, share the committee descriptions, identify the best candidates for each position and start recruiting early.

 It is important to plan a class conference call in October or November and/or hold a Reunion planning meeting at Homecoming.
 During this call/meeting you will want to discuss how to recruit additional volunteers as needed, review the budget, set class fees, and begin inviting speakers and coordinating programs.
 Work with your liaison in Alumni and Parent Programs to help set up this call/meeting.